MrYsLab/python_banyan/docs/banyan_gateways.md

                    'value': value}
         self.publish_payload(payload, 'from_rpi_gateway')
 ```
-The A/D device is i2c based and so this method implements the i2c communication.
+The A/D device is i2c based, and so this method implements the i2c communication.
 The method retrieves the current value for one of the 4 channels supported by the
-PCF8591 A/D converter and then publishes that value using a OneGPIO report message.
+PCF8591 A/D converter.
+It then publishes that value using a OneGPIO report message.

 <br>
 <br>